soikkelij/unifier_fds/README.md

 - Contains all the I/O interfaces: joystick interface and X-plane 11 interface
 - Comes with high fidelity X-plane 11 model for visualization or real-time simulation
 - Fully supports Simulink Rapid Accelerator mode for smooth real-time simulations
+- Comes with an on-board vehicle model (no integrators) ready for your control law use!

 As a part of the UNIFIER19 project, we developed flight control laws based on nonlinear dynamic inversion.
 Paper is to be published on the findings.